OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 -  ``poweroff-hard``
 -  ``snapshot-create``

 Instead of performing the action immediately on all the VMs, you can perform it on small groups of VMs with these options:

--  ``-p, âperiod x``: Seconds between each group of actions
+-  ``-p, –period x``: Seconds between each group of actions
--  ``-n, ânumber x``: Number of VMs to apply the action to each period
+-  ``-n, –number x``: Number of VMs to apply the action to each period

 Let's say you need to reboot all the VMs of a Role, but you also need to avoid downtime.
 This command will reboot 2 VMs each 5 minutes:

 .. code::

     $ oneflow action my-service my-role reboot --period 300 --number 2

 The ``oneflow-server.conf`` file contains default values for ``period`` and ``number`` that are used if you omit one of them.

 Recovering from Failures
 ========================

 Some common failures can be resolved without manual intervention, calling the ``oneflow recover`` command.
 This command has different effects depending on the Service state:

 +--------------------------+-------------------+----------------------------------------------------------------------------+
 | State                    | New State         | Recover action                                                             |